Get involved with your watershed. Check out our M.A.R.S. program for chance to help!

 Veteran Flat-tailer Collin on the South Fork of Toponce Creek.

-Expect to get you feet wet unless you have waterproof boots.
+Expect to get you feet wet unless you have waterproof muckboots.
 There will be some bushwhacking in thick brush.
-There is a possibility of hot to moderate temps, rain,sheep, sheepdogs (not for petting) bugs and freezing rain.
-It can be an invigorating experience.
-There is also a potential for interaction with cows, hilljacks, sheep, sheepdogs (leave them alone), deer, elk, moose, sheep-herders, and other wildlife.You must travel in groups of two or more.
+There is a possibility of hot to moderate temps, rain, sheep, sheepdogs (not for petting) bugs and freezing rain.
+Yet, it can be an rewarding and invigorating experience.
+There is also a potential for interaction with cows, sheep, sheepdogs (leave them alone), deer, elk, moose, sheep-herders, and other wildlife.You must travel in groups of two or more.
+Register below.

 Who may participate;